Meet the Team

 My technology teaching background is in the food and fabric technology areas, which has been in a range of low and high decile intermediate and secondary schools around NZ.
 I’m passionate about technology education, especially providing learning opportunities to students by bringing the outside world into the classroom.
 My recently completed PhD explored how we could educate for food literacy.
 I am encouraged to see some great networking already exists in some regions of TENZ, and am keen to set up and extend these opportunities in others.

 Elizabeth [Liz] Reinsfield is a lecturer in the School of Curriculum and Pedagogy, Faculty of Education at the University of Waikato.
 Prior to her role at the University, she led and taught secondary technology education in New Zealand and the United Kingdom for sixteen years.
 Liz holds a BEd(Hons) from Leeds Metropolitan University and a Masters in Education (First Class) from the University of Waikato.
-She recently submitted her PhD thesis, which explored how secondary teachers' perceptions of technology education influenced their engagement with, and enactment of, the New Zealand Curriculum.
+She also has a PhD from Waikato which explored how secondary teachers' perceptions of technology education influenced their engagement with, and enactment of, the New Zealand Curriculum.
 Liz has recently been awarded funding to explore the nature of learner-centred pedagogies in ILE's for secondary teachers who are motivated to teach the curriculum within a future-focused context.

 Ceri de Boo